Letters to a German Princess: Translations

 The first English translation of the Letters were done by the Scottish minister Henry Hunter in 1795.
-Hunter targeted the translation at British women, believing that Euler intended to educate the females through his work.
+Hunter targeted the translation at British women, believing that Euler intended to educate women through his work.

 The translation of Hunter was based on the 1787 Paris Edition, of Marquis de Condorcet and Sylvestre François Lacroix.
 The translation differed from the original letters of Euler in its omission of "... the frequent, tiresome, courtly address of YOUR HIGHNESS".

 The Marquis de Condorcet's translation, made during the Age of Enlightenment, was notable for its omission of Euler's theological references which Condorcet found as "anathema" to teaching science and rationalism.

 Translations followed in other languages including Spanish (1798) which differed from the original book by a footnote describing the newly discovered planet Uranus.
 Subsequent German edition (1847), and French editions (1812 and 1829) were also noted for their reference to Uranus and four minor planets respectively.